mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 >title="Journey global report"
 >abstract="The Journey global report allows you to measure the impact of your journeys over a selected time period.
 Your report is divided into different widgets detailing your journey's success and errors.
 Each reporting dashboard can be modified by resizing or removing widgets."

+Global reports, accessible from the All time tab, display events that occurred at least two hours ago and cover events over a selected time period.
+In comparison, Live reports focus on events that took place within the past 24 hours, with a minimum time interval of two minutes from the event occurrence.

 Journey global report can be accessed directly from your journey with the **[!UICONTROL View report]** button.

 ![](assets/report_journey.png)